Bharath5806/LocalkubeMinikube/README.md

 Pods: Pods are the smallest deployable units in Kubernetes.
 A Pod can contain one or more containers that share storage and network resources and are scheduled together on the same node.
 Pods represent an application-specific "logical host" and are tightly coupled.

-==>Create your first pod on Kubernetes through minikube.
+==>Create our first pod on Kubernetes through minikube.

 Download kubectl, which is a Kubernetes command-line tool